Author ORCID Identifier

 Digital Object Identifier (DOI)

 Decker, James Brandon, "Online Language Acquisition and Leadership in Higher Education-Governed Intensive English Programs: A Rasch-Based Diffusion of Innovation Study" (2019).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 54.